By Kevin Williams

-When I was in the Owenton, Kentucky Mennonite community this past weekend I found a small loaf of salt-rising bread at a bakery.
 The bread was very basic, soft, and white, but as the name implies it is a salt-rising and not a yeast-rising.
-Salt-rising bread recipes are valued by Amish cooks because sometimes you just don’t have any yeast on hand.
-These are some toasted BLT sandwiches we enjoyed last night…the tomatoes and lettuce were from our garden, along with cheese, crisp veggie bacon, and cheese for a very filling but healthy meal.
+Salt-rising bread recipes are valued by Amish cooks because sometimes you just don't have any yeast on hand.
+These are some toasted BLT sandwiches we enjoyed using the salt-rising bread...the tomatoes and lettuce were from our garden, along with cheese, crisp veggie bacon, and cheese for a very filling but healthy meal.
 The bread was wonderful.
-Below is a recipe that comes from the Amish Cook archives so you can make your own!:)
+Below is a recipe that comes from the Amish Cook archives so you can make your own salt-rising bread!:)

 - 3 medium potatoes